utkdigitalinitiatives/bookprep/README.md

 (files and directories), to islandora book_batch form also creates derivatives for jp2, ocr, hocr

+requirements:
-expects version 3.02 of tesseract
+* version 3.02 of tesseract
+* kdu_compress and kdu_expand

+To Do:
+* create PDFS
+* log conversions